robertkirkman/sm64-port/README.md

 ### Docker

 The following assumes a basic understanding of [Docker](https://www.docker.com/); if you do not belong to the `docker` group, prefix those commands with `sudo`.

+As of recently, using Docker Desktop for Windows and WSL2 has become the easiest way to build when using WSL.
+For more information, look [here.](https://docs.docker.com/desktop/wsl/)

 **Clone Repository:**